malortie/SourceModPatcher/docs/SourceModPatcher/v0/updates.md

 Various changes were made to SourceContentInstaller and SourceModPatcher in the way content is managed and how dependencies are checked.

 It is **recommended** to clean your previous SourceContentInstaller and SourceModPatcher installation and start anew from v0.2.0.

+## v0.3.0

+It is **recommended** to clean your previous SourceContentInstaller and SourceModPatcher installation and start anew from v0.3.0.